andrew-paterson/ember-changeset-webforms/test-app/app/templates/docs/clonable-form-fields.md

 To make a field clonable, the `fieldType` property must be set to `clone-group`, and a `cloneFieldSchema` property must be included as well.

-Apart from the above properties, a clone group can have all the same settings and validations as any other field (Of course, validation rules aimed ayt single fields will not be relevant in this case).
+Apart from the above properties, a clone group can have all the same settings and validations as any other field.

 The `cloneFieldSchema` property behaves exactly as the field Schema on any other field.
 It is self contained and can have any of the settings, validation rules, and validation events that any other field can have.